j2commerce/guide/troubleshooting-guide/troubleshooting-guide/troubleshooting-common-issues.md

 {% embed url="https://youtu.be/LYh1JBhCsTg" %}

-## Hiding Product Options And Cart Button In Category View <a id="hiding-product-options-and-cart-button-in-category-view"></a>
+## Hiding Product Options And Cart Button In Category View

 **Do a Template Override**